OrPolyzos/design-patterns-plugin/README.md

-# Design Patterns plugin for IntelliJ IDEA
+# Design Patterns IntelliJ IDEA Plugin
 This plugin is meant to provide on the fly implementation of various design patterns.

 ## Currently supported design patterns